tpmccallum/ethereum_database_research_and_testing/leveldb/leveldb.md

 A trie (or tree) is a data structure.
 Ethereum exclusively uses the Patricia Trie for its storage and retrieval of data.
 Whilst the implementation of the trie data structure can be done on disk (using database software such as leveldb) it is important to note that there is a difference between traversing a trie and simply looking at the flat key/value database.

 As a general example, if we were wanting to traverse a trie for the word dog, we might start at the root node of the tree and find the first character of the hexadecimal representation of "d" for dog.
 The letter "d" has a hexadecimal representation of 64, and as such we would start at the index of  "6" and continue to follow the path downwards by progressing to index 4 in the next node and so on.
-In a general sense this is quite innefficient because we might find our path being extreemely deep, when storing longer strings.
+In a general sense this is quite inefficient because we might find our path being extremely deep, when storing longer strings.
 To address this Ethereum specifically use a "Practical Algorithm To Retrieve Information Coded In Alphanumeric" (PATRICIA) Trie as apposed to say a radix trie.
 All of the merkle tries in Ethereum use a Merkle Patricia Trie.

-## Merkle Patricial Trie
+## Merkle Patricia Trie

-Every interaction between Ethereum and its database involves a determinstic hash.
-In other words every put, update and delete function performed on the trie is done so, using a determistic cryptographic hash.
-Further, the cryptographic hash of the node is used as the uniue pointer of each node in Ethereum's database.
-This of course works due to the fact that a determistic hash (a one-way has like sha3) provides a consistant hash in relation to the data which was used to generate the hash.
+Every interaction between Ethereum and its database involves a deterministic hash.
+In other words every put, update and delete function performed on the trie is done so, using a deterministic cryptographic hash.
+Further, the cryptographic hash of the node is used as the unique pointer of each node in Ethereum's database.
+This of course works due to the fact that a deterministic hash (a one-way has like sha3) provides a consistent hash in relation to the data which was used to generate the hash.

 The use of hashing also provides cryptographic data integrity; any changes to the data, at any level, would change the root hash.
 This provides a fast data integrity mechanism.

-In Ethereum, a single merkle patricia trie node is either:
+In Ethereum, a single merkle Patricia trie node is either:
-- an empty string (refered to as NULL)
+- an empty string (referred to as NULL)
 - an array which contains 17 items (referred to as a branch)
 - an array which contains 2 items (referred to as a leaf)
 - an array which contains 2 items (referred to as an extension)